Regulators to require minimum derivatives data

 CPSS-IOSCO also wants a global system for tagging each trade to identify the counterparties from the end of 2012.

-"What would be consistent is to have an international legal entity identifiers in place when the minimum reporting requirements are enforceable," Hervo said.
+"What would be consistent is to have an international legal entity identifiers in place when the minimum reporting requirements are enforcable," Hervo said.

 Regulators also want progress on a global system for classifying OTC derivatives contracts by the end of next year, Hervo added.